ukrishnas/LPSharp/LPBench/README.md

 ## WANLPv2 results

 - MSF times are for primal simplex.
 Its dual simplex exceeded solve time limits.
-  MSF primal simplex is the reference for all speedup ratios even if the target solver uses dual simplex.
 - Both CLP and GLOP solved all 29 models with default and modified settings.
 - CLP dual with default settings uses all slacks starting basis that converges more slowly for the sonal-maxmin[0-5].mps models.
 Using the crash starting